 2020 | Sofia Kenin | Garbine Muguruza | 4-6, 6-2, 6-2 |

 I think you have got details about the Australian Open winner’s list (Men’s and Women’s) singles from here.
-Thank you for staying with us and knowing details about the tennis winners.
+Thank you for staying with us and knowing the details about the tennis winners.